Schöllijoch

 The Schöllijoch (el.
 3343 m.) is a high mountain pass in the Pennine Alps, connecting Gruben/Meiden and St. Niklaus (Mattertal) in the canton of Valais in Switzerland.
 The path has been recently equipped and is accessible to experienced hikers.
+The path to traverse the Schöllijoch uses fixed ladders, ropes, and rungs.

 The pass lies between the Barrhorn on the north and the Brunegghorn on the south.